IBM/docker101/lab1.md

 7872fd96ea4695795c41150a06067d605f69702dbcb9ce49492c9029f0e1b44b
 ```

 Now that you have the image stored locally.
 You can create many instances of the nginx container very quickly.
-Remeber that the nginx image is our "blueprint" for running multiple nginx containers.

 3. Run `docker container ls` to see all the running containers

-You have many nginx containers all running on your local machine.
+You now have several nginx containers all running on your local machine.
 Use the `docker container ls` command to list them.

 ```sh
 $ docker container ls